richardbarran/django-photologue/docs/pages/installation.rst

 #.
 Confirm that your `MEDIA_ROOT <https://docs.djangoproject.com/en/dev/ref/settings/#media-root>`_ and
    `MEDIA_URL <https://docs.djangoproject.com/en/dev/ref/settings/#std:setting-MEDIA_URL>`_ settings
    are correct (Photologue will store uploaded files in a folder called 'photologue' under your ``MEDIA_ROOT``).

+#. `Enable the admin app if you have not already done so <https://docs.djangoproject.com/en/dev/ref/contrib/admin/>`_.

 Add the urls
 ------------